Bandhan Express

 The Bandhan Express train (বন্ধন এক্সপ্রেস) is an international express rail service which runs between the Indian city Kolkata and the Bangladeshi city Khulna every week.
 It is the second modern day, fully air conditioned passenger train link between the Indian state West Bengal and Bangladesh.
 The Bengali word Bandhan means bonding when translated to English.
 It was initially referred to as the Maitree Express II.
 A valid visa and passport is required before purchasing a ticket for the Bandhan Express train.
 Tickets are available at Khulna railway station in Bangladesh and at Chitpur Station in Kolkata, India.
+Together with the Maitree Express train and the Mitali Express train, the Bandhan Express train is one of three modern day fully air conditioned passenger train links between India and Bangladesh.

 The commercial run of this train was suspended in the wake of the global COVID-19 pandemic since March 2020.
 However, the train resumed its normal operations from 29 May 2022.
-Together with the Maitree Express train and the Mitali Express train, the Bandhan Express train is one of three modern day fully air conditioned passenger train links between the India and Bangladesh.
+Since 19 July 2024, the service was suspended indefinitely due to political unrest in Bangladesh.